mantzas/blog/content/post/20161024_repository_and_uow.md

-+++
-title = "The Repository and Unit of Work pattern" categories = ["repository", "unit of work", "pattern", "data access"] description = "Another dive into the well known world of the Repository and Unit of Work Pattern" keywords = ["repository", "unit of work", "pattern", "data access"] date = "2016-10-24T22:30:54+03:00"

-+++
+---

+title: "The Repository and Unit of Work pattern"
+published: false
+tags: 'repository, unit or work, pattern, data access'
+series: Pattern series
+categories: ["repository", "unit of work", "pattern", "data access"]
+keywords: ["repository", "unit of work", "pattern", "data access"]
+---

 Yes, i know not this again.
 Is this not the one millionth time that someone blogs about that?
 Yes, yes and yes but…